pradeepsinngh/Data-Science-101/08-Relational-Databases-and-SQL/README.md

 For example, airlines might record flight bookings in a different format than a bank managing an account ledger.
 In 1969, Ted Codd introduced the relational model as a general method of storing data.
 Data is stored in two-dimensional tables called relations, consisting of individual observations in each row (commonly referred to as tuples).
 Each tuple is a structured data item that represents the relationship between certain attributes (columns).
 Each attribute of a relation has a name and data type.

 A relation's schema contains its column names, data types, and constraints.
-Two or more tables form a relational database, which is a collection of one or more relations.
+A relational database can be simply described as a set of tables containing rows of individual data entries.

+### Relational Database Management Systems:

+A relational database management system (RDBMSs) provides an interface to a relational database.
+Oracle, MySQL, and PostgreSQL are three of the most commonly used RDBMSs used in practice today.

+RDBMs give users the ability to add, edit, and remove data from databases.
+These systems provide several key benefits over using a collection of text files to store data, including:
+- **Reliable data storage:** RDBMSs protect against data corruption from system failures or crashes.
+- **Performance:** RDBMSs often store data more efficiently than text files and have well-developed algorithms for querying data.
+- **Data management:** RDBMSs implement access control, preventing unauthorized users from accessing sensitive datasets.
+- **Data consistency:** RDBMSs can impose constraints on the data entered—for example, that a column GPA only contains floats between 0.0 and 4.0.

+To work with data stored in a RDBMS, we use the SQL programming language.